Codicil: The Will Amendment Explained

 6. Witnesses: Have at least two unbiased witnesses sign the document.
 They should not be beneficiaries of the will or codicil.
 The witnesses should sign in each other's presence, affirming that you are of sound mind and signed voluntarily.

-7. Notarize (Optional): Although not always required, notarizing the codicil can add an extra layer of validity and help to make the codicil a "self-proving affidavit," which can expedite the probate process.
+7. Notarize (Optional): Although not always required, notarizing the codicil can add an extra layer of validity and help make it a "self-proving affidavit," which can expedite the probate process.

 8. Store the Codicil Safely: Attach the codicil to your will and store it in a safe place with your legal documents.
 Inform your executor or personal representative where it is located.